15 Interesting Facts About the Sport & Rules of Cricket

 Concluding thoughts about Cricket!

 Sports fans — especially fans of bat-and-ball-based games like baseball — will find lots of fascination and enjoyment in cricket.
 That is, if you’re not already a fan of one of the most popular sports in the world.
 Cricket isn’t as accessible in the United States the way basketball, baseball, and football are, but it’s definitely exciting enough to seek out on specialized sports channels and streaming services.
 Want to check out other facts about weird and unusual sports you probably don’t know how to play?
-See our lists on biathlon, snowboarding, curling, luge, and speed skating!
+See our lists on biathlon, snowboarding, curling, luge, figure skating, and speed skating!

 *****This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 Thank you for reading!*****